-Since 1981, Mazda has hosted the Ekiden Road Relay Race.
+Since 1966, Mazda has continued to hold the Ekiden Road Relay Race.
 Although it was commenced as an event only for employees, since 1981 when a Community Category was set up to promote communication with local communities, Mazda has invited participants from outside the Company as well.
-Participants, including both children and adults, run on the 16.3-km route in a circuit around the plant grounds is broken down into six separate legs.
+Participants, including both children and adults, run on the 16.3-km route in a circuit around the plant grounds, which is broken down into seven separate legs.
 Participants not only compete for the best times, but also enjoy coming up with original ways to make their teams stand out.

-In addition to 169 teams in the In-house Category in which Mazda employees competed by division, 158 teams in the Community Category for local residents and suppliers from as far away as the Kyushu and Kanto regions participated.
-(A total of approximately 2,000 runnners from 327 teams)
+In addition to 134 teams in the In-house Category, in which Mazda employees competed by division, 138 teams in the Community Category for local residents and suppliers from as far away as the Kyushu and Kanto regions participated (a total of approximately 2,000 runners from 272 teams).

-To promote community sports through support for the local professional soccer team
+To cooperate in promoting community sports through support for the local professional football team

 As a shareholder in Sanfrecce Hiroshima, the Mazda Group works together as one to support this soccer team.
-In addition to serving as a uniform sponsor, Mazda supports a team's match at the Hiroshima Big Arch Stadium once a year, as a Mazda-sponsored game (management-employee cooperation program).
+In addition to serving as a uniform sponsor, Mazda supports a match played by the team at the Hiroshima Big Arch Stadium once a year, as a Mazda-sponsored game (management-employee cooperation program).

-At the Mazda-sponsored game held in October, the first 9,000 arrivals were given original scarves bearing the logos of Sanfrecce Hiroshima and ATENZA.
+At the Mazda-sponsored game held in October, the first 7,000 arrivals were given original towels/scarves bearing the logos of Sanfrecce Hiroshima and ATENZA.
 A Traffic Safety Quiz Section for children was set up.
 Participants were presented with reflector straps.